Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Recompiled default flavor just in case.
 - Fixed the devlog showing wrong dates. **Hugging cat** was at it again, it seems!
 - Unleashed the first **Gluon** alpha unto the world!

+## 20171204

+- Started working on `contextual` module.
+- Removed the `margin` property from `mark` elements, it seemed particularly irrelevant, provided they are usually inlined inside text.
+This can be added manually now, but I don't think nobody will have a use for it.
+- Removed `border` styling from `mark` elements, it also seemed reasonably irrelevant.
+Easy to add, generic borders will help here, when I add them back in `utility`.
+- Slightly altered `inline-block` version of `mark` to match the styling of the rest of the elements.
+- Worked on `contextual_mixins` to get the `mark` variants ready.
+Slightly altered the mixins from the old version.
+- Used mixins to add `secondary`, `tertiary` and `tag` `mark` variants.
+- Fed **hugging cat**.